Scattering using real-time path integrals

 In order keep the analysis as simple as possible (1) $N$ time slices are chosen to be equally spaced and (2) the number, $M-1$, and width $\delta x$ of the finite intervals on each time slice are chosen to be identical.

 There are a number of constraints that have to be satisfied in order to get a converged approximation.
 The Trotter product formula gives the exact result in the limit that $(p^2/2\mu)\Delta t$ and $V\Delta t$ vanish.
 In a computation these terms need to be small.
 In the first term $p$ is an unbounded operator, but the limit is a strong limit, so most of the momentum will be centered near the mean momentum of the initial free particle state.
-This can also be controlled if $m \delta x^2 / 2 \Delta t <1 $.
-This suggests that both of these dimensionless quantities should be less than 1 for a converged calculation.
+The potential needs to be approximately constant on each spatial interval.
+The Trotter condition also requires that $m \delta x^2 / 2 \Delta t $ is small.
 A second constraint is that the uncertainty in the momentum of the initial state should be less than the momentum.
 This avoids having slow moving or backward moving parts of the wave packet that will feel the potential for long times.
 Because of the uncertainty principle, making $\Delta p$ small makes $\Delta x$ large - which increases the time that the wave packet feels the potential.
 Both $P(x,I_m)$ and $e^{i V(x) \Delta t}$ oscillate, so the widths on the intervals on each time slice need to be small enough so these quantities are approximately constant on each interval.
 These limits can be realized by choosing sufficiently small time steps and sufficiently narrow intervals.
 The cost is higher powers of larger matrices.

 Both the range of the potential and spatial width of the initial wave packet determine the active volume that needs to be broken into small intervals.
 The velocity of the wave packet determines the elapsed time that the initial wave packet interacts with the potential.